unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 global using Uno.Material;
 ```

-**And it is that, we now have the Material Style on ours application.**
+**And it is that, we now have the Material Style in your application.**

 #### In the File AppResources.cs

-But in case we want some customization, we need to Overrides the Colors and the Fonts.
+But in case we want some customization, we need to override the Colors and the Fonts.

-First we need to create a Folder named Styles in the Shared Project.
-Than Create a new class file to Override the ColorPallete, we named as ColorPaletteOverride.cs and add the content.
+First we need to create a folder named `Styles` in the shared class library.
+Then Create a new class file to override the ColorPalette, we named `ColorPaletteOverride.cs` and add the content below.

 ```csharp
 namespace MySampleToolkitProject.Styles;